|

 also lost as it is smeared out over the CCD chip during the

 exposure.
-A very good solution to this problem is to use the AO-7
+A very good solution to this problem is to use the AO-8

 adaptive optics system from SBIG.
 This unit attaches between the CCD

 camera and the telescope.
-It has a mirror which reflects the light
+It has a lens which control where the

-from the telescope onto the CCD chip.
+light from the telescope falls on the CCD chip.
 Very short exposures of a

-guide star (up to 40 images per second) are taken using the guide chip in
+guide star (usually around 10 images per second) are taken using the guide chip in

-the CCD camera and the AO-7 tilts its mirror between each exposure to
+the camera and the AO-8 tilts its lens between each exposure to

 compensate for any movement caused by poor tracking or atmospheric